David Wood has a multipotentialite entrepreneurial approach to business. He has developed a small diversified portfolio of business cells.

 Promenade Music is an award winning musical instrument and equipment retail business with “one of the largest and best stocked music shops in the North of England”.
 The business holds around one-million pounds of stock from over one hundred of the World’s leading iconic international music brands.
 The business sells via their website, third party sales platforms, at UK music shows; and advertises to their forty-thousand existing customers through specialist press, direct marketing, online and social media.
 The business operates from circa 14,000sq.ft of mortgage free commercial property that David owns in the sea-side town of Morecambe in England.

-1990 to Present: PM Piano Restorations [Founder, CEO and Sole shareholder as this is a division of Promenade Music Limited]
+1990 to Present: PM Piano Restorations [Division of Promenade Music Limited]

 David’s independent piano restoration team in Poland specialise in the custom restoration of World class upright and grand pianos.
 By using the best materials and replacement parts, combined with the traditional craftsmanship of generations ago, each of our restored pianos are given a new musical life.
 To restore a piano fully requires patience, skill, dedication to excellence, resources and facilities, knowledge of piano design and above all integrity not to cut corners.
 They look after every aspect of the piano restoration process, from picking the piano up, to delivering it back on completion of the restoration.